NEUTRALIZING APPROACHES

 - TAT™ (Tapas Acupressure Technique) created by Tapas Fleming

-TAT demo by Tapas Fleming - TAT pose and stoppers... with Tapas Fleming - Completion Process created by Teal Swan
+TAT Demonstration Video by Tapas Fleming: TAT pose and stoppers... with Tapas Fleming - Completion Process created by Teal Swan

-Worksheet Link - ABC Tool (by SMART Recovery) a Rational Emotive Behavioral Therapy (REBT) Approach
+Worksheet Link: Worksheet - See Part B - ABC Tool (a SMART Recovery tool) - a Rational Emotive Behavioral Therapy (REBT) Approach

 Combo: